shaorray/cellpart_doc/docs/source/usage.rst

 Installation
 ------------

-To use cellpart, first install it using pip:
+To use cellpart, first install it from `github <https://github.com/shaorray/cellpart>`_:

 .. code-block:: console